Divorce Appraisals in Monmouth County by The Welter Appraisal Group

 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two alternatives regarding the house - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
+There are generally two alternatives when discussing the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
 In either case, one or both parties would be wise to get an appraisal of the residence.

-Attorneys in NJ as well as accountants rely on our values when figuring out what the real property is worth for estates, divorces, or other disputes needing a value opinion.
-We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
-We submit appraisal reports that fulfill the requirements of the courts and various agencies.
+NJ attorneys and accountants rely on our appraisals when determining what the real property is worth for estates, divorces, or other disputes where it is crucial.
+We have a lot of expertise dealing with all the parties involved and can readily handle your needs.
+We provide appraisal reports that meet the requirements of the courts and various agencies.

-As a legal professional dealing with a divorce, your case's material facts regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
-Many times the divorce date differs from the date you ordered the appraisal.
-We're experienced with the procedures and what's needed to develop a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-For each divorce appraisal we perform we understand that they need to be handled with total professionalism.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.
+For legal professionals representing a client in a divorce, your case's evidence regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
+A lot of the time the divorce date differs from the date you ordered the appraisal.
+We're comfortable with the processes and what it takes to complete a retroactive appraisal that has an effective date and Fair Market Value opinion that matches the date of divorce.
+For each divorce appraisal we are hired to do we keep in mind that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.